mijalapenos/project-dat515/README.md

 The Joomla installation was deployed on `localhost:8080`.

 To run locally, we had to specify `platform: linux/x86_64` in the MySQL service because of our computers running on the Apple Silicon chips.

+# Assignment 2

+## Part 3
+During part 3 we had trouble with accessing the wordpress webpage.
+It turns out we used service file with the deployment config and vice versa.
+After fixing this everything worked fine.

+## Part 4